Abdullahi Ali Mohamed

 Abdullahi Ali Mohamed (Barleh) (Cabdillaahi Cali Maxamed "Baarleex") is a Somali politician, second president of the unrecognized Himan and Heeb until the merger with Galmudug in 2015.

 On 27 February 2017, he announced that he would run for President of Galmudug in the upcoming elections.
 Currently, Barleh is in the United Kingdom.

+He has two known sons, Ayub Ali and Yaqub Ali, his other sons are unrecognised.
+Ayub and Yaqub currently go to a school in North London whilst living in Mill Hill.